 Determining the Water Level

-Use the Create Water button available in the HOME tab.
-If you know the overflow level, create a water item exactly at that elevation level.
-You can also determine the level by creating a water item at an arbitrary elevation level within the basin and then adjusting it through the settings available in the TOOLS for Water tab until you see the water overflowing from the basin.
+Use the Create Water tool available in the HOME tab.
+If you know the overflow level, create a Water item exactly at that elevation level.
+You can also determine the level by creating a Water item at an arbitrary elevation level within the basin and then adjusting it through the settings available in the TOOLS for Water tab until you get the water to the basin's capacity.
+You'll want it to be just below the overflow level so you can create a clean boundary around the water.

 Creating the Water Surface